ncpr1996/blogs_backup/clztj7y8e000209l6el4aergt.md

 * **Data Security :**

-    * EBS volumes are zeroed or randomized before use.
+    * Prior to usage, EBS volumes are randomized or zeroed.

     * Follow erasure standards like DoD 5220.22-M if needed.